JosephSilber/bouncer/readme.md

 # Bouncer

-This package adds a Bouncer at Laravel's Access Gate.
+This package adds a bouncer at Laravel's access gate.

 - [Introduction](#introduction)
 - [Installation](#installation)